Nepal 18 Days

 With a little luck, we will witness the Lama (high priest) perform a riveting ceremony accompanied by monks chanting their hypnotic songs.

-Pheriche is situated at a critical location just a few days from Everest Base Camp and is at and altitude where mountain sickness begins to bite.
+Dingboche is situated at a critical location just a few days from Everest Base Camp and is at an altitude where mountain sickness begins to bite.
 That's why we spend 2 days here - acclimatizing.
 These two-day stops are designed to allow our trekkers to adjust to the thinning air and have proven very successful in helping Tusker bodies adjust.

 16,126-ft / 5,164-m - 6 hours